Simplex QP-based methods for minimizing a conic quadratic objective over polyhedra: Computational experiments

 Table \ref{tab:discCard200} presents the results for discrete cardinality instances with 200 variables and Table~\ref{tab:discGrid30} for the discrete path instances with 1,740 variables ($30\times 30$ grid).
 Each row represents the average over five instances with varying rank and density parameters, and algorithm.
 The tables show the solution time in seconds, the number of nodes explored in the branch-and-bound tree, the end gap after two hours as percentage, and the number of instances that are solved to optimality for varying values of $\Omega$.
 For each instance class we highlight in bold the algorithm with the best performance.
+Figure~\ref{fig:performanceDisc} shows, for each instance class, the total number of instances solved within given time limits for BBA1, CXLPE and CXD.

 { \arraystretch{1.00} } { \arraystretch{1.00} }

 \ignore{ We first give some general comments in Section~\ref{sec:discGeneralComments}, then in Section~\ref{sec:performanceBBA1} we comment on the performance of configuration BBA1, and finally in Section~\ref{sec:discWarmStarts} we study the impact of warm starts. }